Terminal-2 icon

 Visa All CnP All 4121 1 day

-Visa can reject capturing payments after the seven-day validity of the authorization has expired, unless other rules apply.
+Capturing Visa payments after the seven-day authorization validity period can be rejected by Visa, unless other rules apply.
 For domestic transactions in the US, the applicable interchange fee can increase when delaying a capture for more than two days.

 Testing